Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Introduction

 Radio galaxies are galaxies that emit a large fraction of their electromagnetic output in the radio band.
 The structures visible in radio wavelengths are typically larger than the structures visible in optical wavelengths.
 Radio galaxies are a class of active galactic nuclei (AGN) and are powered by supermassive black holes at the centres of galaxies.
 The extended emission is produced by synchrotron radiation of highly relativistic particles accelerated by the AGN.
 Studying radio galaxies helps to understand the effects of massive black holes on their environment (see e.g. \citet{McNamara_Nulsen_2007}).
 The jets of highly energetic particles emitted by giant radio galaxies potentially play a major role in the creation of cosmic magnetic fields \citep{Vazza_2022}.

 A lot of new radio sources will be discovered with the new generation of radio telescopes (e.g. LOFAR, MeerKAT, and in the future the SKA \citep{LOFAR, MeerKAT, Carilli_2004}).
 Processing the incoming data is one of the biggest challenges in radio astronomy.
 The cause is not only the enormous amount of data, but also the higher source density due to the improved sensitivity of the instruments.
 Novel techniques are required for this purpose.
-Deep learning has proven to be useful for automation of data processing, but commonly requires large amounts of labelled training data for supervised algorithms, which are not always available.
 For instance, the SKA data challenges have demonstrated the difficulties of source finding for SKA data \citep{Bonaldi_2021}.
+Deep learning has been used to automate processes in radio astronomical data reduction, for example in the automatic flagging of data (see e.g. \citet{Mosiane_2017}).
+Another example is the work by \citet{Mesarcik_2020} who have used a Variational Autoencoder (VAE) in combination with other methods to automatically inspect data to diagnose system health for modern radio telescopes.
+Commonly large amounts of labelled training data are required for supervised algorithms, which are not always available.

-Morphological classification of radio sources can be achieved by deep learning models trained on well-understood data sets. \citet{Aniyan_2017,Alhassan_2018,Tang_2019,Samudre_2021, Maslej_2021} use \glspl{cnn} trained on data from the FIRST (Faint Images of the Radio Sky at Twenty-Centimeters) survey \cite{FIRST_1995} for the classification of radio galaxies.
-The architectures of the neural networks for classification are inspired by the Alexnet \citep{alexnet}.
-For other approaches in radio galaxy classification, see e.g. \citet{Lukic_2019,Bowles_2020,Scaife_2021,sadeghi_morphological-based_2021,Ma_2019, Wu_2019}.
+Morphological classification of radio sources can be achieved by deep learning models trained on well-understood data sets. \citet{Aniyan_2017,Alhassan_2018,Tang_2019,Samudre_2021, Maslej_2021} use \glspl{cnn} trained on data from the FIRST (Faint Images of the Radio Sky at Twenty-Centimeters) survey \citep{FIRST_1995} for the classification of radio galaxies.
+The architectures of the neural networks for classification are inspired by the AlexNet \citep{alexnet}.
+For approaches in radio galaxy classification that use non-standard \glspl{cnn} and other techniques , see e.g. \citet{Lukic_2019,Bowles_2020,Scaife_2021,sadeghi_morphological-based_2021,Ma_2019, Wu_2019, Ntwaetsile_2021}.

 In other areas of astronomy, similar morphological classification problems arise, e.g. for classification of optical galaxies \citep{Lintott_2008,Nair_2010}, and of gravitational lenses \citep{Petrillo_2017}.
-Here supervised methods of machine learning have been applied with some success, see e.g. \citet{10.1093/mnras/staa501, 2021A&A...648A.122V}.
+Here supervised methods of machine learning have been applied with some success, see e.g. \citet{10.1093/mnras/staa501, 2021A&A...648A.122V, Walmsley_2019, Huertas_Company_2023}.